ankanch/GSoC2017-projects/README.md

 sudo python app.py
 ```

 The script will automatically dectect if it's on server or local machine.
-The we b interface use gunicorn to balance the load.
+The web interface use gunicorn to balance the load.

+##### In addition to make it running in a productive envirement, you have to create a file named as `mode.server` in the root directory.
+We use this file to dectect if it's in debug mode or productive.

-##### Python Modules Needed
+## Python Modules Needed

 * networkx
 * flask